Recurrence relation: Binomial coefficients

 with the base cases $\tbinom{n}{0}=\tbinom{n}{n}=1$.
 Using this formula to compute the values of all binomial coefficients generates an infinite array called Pascal's triangle.
 The same values can also be computed directly by a different formula that is not a recurrence, but uses factorials, multiplication and division, not just additions:

 The binomial coefficients can also be computed with a uni-dimensional recurrence:

 with the initial value $\binom n 0 =1$ (The division is not displayed as a fraction for emphasizing that it must be computed after the multiplication, for not introducing fractional numbers).

-This recurrence is widely used in computers because it does not require to build a table as does the bi-dimensional recurrence, and does involve very large integers as does the formula with factorials (if one uses $\binom nk= \binom n{n-k},$ all involved integers are smaller than the final result).
+This recurrence is widely used in computers because it does not require to build a table as does the bi-dimensional recurrence, and does not involve very large integers as does the formula with factorials (if one uses $\binom nk= \binom n{n-k},$ all involved integers are smaller than the final result).